ElenaCKay/deploying_and_automating/README.md

 - if you do this then kill it with kill -1 brute force

 Only one thing can be running on a port.
 So two services cant use the same port.

+## Database VM

+Steps to setup database:

+1. Linux VM - Ubuntu 18.04 LTS
+2. update and upgrade
+3. install mongo db - version 3.2.x
+   1. download key to get the right version
+   2. source list - specify mongo db version
+   3. update again
+   4. install mongo db
+4. configure mongo db to accept connections from app VM

+Command steps:

+    sudo apt update -y
+    sudo apt upgrade -y
+    wget -qO - https://www.mongodb.org/static/pgp/server-3.2.asc | sudo apt-key add -
+    sudo apt update -y
+    sudo apt-get install -y mongodb-org=3.2.20 mongodb-org-server=3.2.20 mongodb-org-shell=3.2.20 mongodb-org-mongos=3.2.20 mongodb-org-tools=3.2.20
+    sudo nano /etc/mongod.conf

+This will open up the mongo db configurations.
+The bind Ip is 127.0.0.1 which is local host.
+We want to open this up to any outside connections.
+To do this change it to 0.0.0.0 .
+This is for testing ONLY.

+Then the next steps:

+1. Check if it is running (it isnt)
+2. Start mongodb
+3. enable mongodb

+Commands:
+    sudo systemctl status mongod
+    sudo systemctl start mongod
+    sudo systemctl enable mongod

+## Connect app and database

+Next you need to connect the app and the database.

+On the app virtual machine you need to set up an environment variable.

+    export DB_HOST=mongodb://<DB-IP-ADDRESS>:27017/posts #Example
+    export DB_HOST=mongodb://20.162.216.139:27017/posts #Actual one I used
+    npm install

+We havent made a rule which allows things to connect to the app through this certain port.

+So we need to add a new import rule in networking for the app to allow this port 27017.